isomerpages/enterprisesg-sac-old/README.md

 ### Customising an image
 Images are displayed in their full width and height in the centre of each page by default.
 To edit the image size or alignment, additional attributes can be added after the inline image link.

+* Change the image or height of the image:
 ```
-//this is used to change the image or height of the image
 ![image name](iamge link){: style="width:130px;height:130px;"}
 ```
+* Change the alignment (add 'margin-left:0' to align left or 'margin-right:0' to align right ) of the image:
 ```
-//this is used to change the alignment (add 'margin-left:0' to align left or 'margin-right:0' to align right ) of the image.
 ![image name](iamge link){: style="margin-left:0;"}
 ```

+* Multiple attributes can be combined to edit the image:
 ```
-//multiple attributes can be combined to edit the image.
 ![image name](iamge link){: style="margin-left:0;width:130px;height:130px;"}
 ```